Denji (Chainsaw Man): Casting

 Among voice actors featured in the series, Kikunosuke Toya was chosen to voice Denji despite his lack of fame.
-Toya was glad with being chosen for the role.
+Toya was glad to have been chosen for the role.
 At the first studio audition, the director told him not to make his work look like an anime.
 Toya felt he did not have initial good responses to his first works.
 However, he was eventually chosen to voice Denji.
 The actor recalled being nervous as he read the script the night before.
-However, the staff was kind to him which made his job easier and helped him relax.
+However, the staff were kind to him which made his job easier and helped him relax.

 For the English dub of the series, Ryan Colt Levy voices Denji.
 The actor describes Denji as "pure" due to how honest and relatable he comes across as a result of how open he is about his feelings.
-Levy noted that the anime adaptation toned down a scene where the character becomes aggressive so he could not give that side of the protagonist's side.
-Levy feels pressure for voicing Denji as a result of the series and character's popularity.
+Levy noted that the anime adaptation toned down a scene where the character becomes aggressive so he could not give that side of the protagonist's personality.
+Levy felt pressure when voicing Denji as a result of the series and character's popularity.